 There’s a stat called “pace” which measures the number of possessions a team uses per game.
 The pace has been rapidly increasing for the last few seasons up to the point where we are seeing the fastest basketball in the last 20 years.
 The average pace for the 2019/20 season is 100.2, the highest it’s been since the 1988/89 season.
 With more possessions, players simply have more chances to put up stats.

 Did anyone ever average a triple-double for an entire season?

 Believe it or not, yes.
-And it wasn’t just one player but two.
-The first player to ever average a triple-double was Oscar Robertson who did so in the 1961/62 season.
+And it wasn’t just one player, but two!
+The first player who averaged a triple-double was Oscar Robertson who did so in the 1961/62 season.
 He recorded an incredible 41 triple-doubles that season and no one thought this feat would ever be achieved again.

-More than 50 years later, Russell Westbrook came out of nowhere to average a triple-double in 2016/17 and broke Robertson’s record with 42 triple-doubles in a single season.
-Of course, he was named the MVP for that season and he went on to average a triple-double for three consecutive seasons.
+More than 50 years later, Russell Westbrook (at that time playing for the Oklahoma City Thunder) came out of nowhere to average a triple-double in 2016/17 and broke Robertson’s record with 42 triple-doubles in a single season.
+Of course, he was deservingly named the MVP for that season and he went on to average a triple-double for three consecutive seasons.